popucui/Today-I-Learned/linux/bash-debug.md

 ## for error trace, which means printing out each line of command that's beeing executed

 #set -e
-## Roughly means Exit when encounter error Exit if a pipeline, a list or compound command exit with non-zero status
+## Roughly means Exit when encounter error.
+## Exit if a pipeline, a list or compound command exit with non-zero status

 ```